joelvardy/joelgonewild.com/posts/living-in-barcelona/post.md

 ## January

-As is tradition, I went away fro my Birthday this time [to Finland](/2019-finland/).
+As is tradition, I went away for my Birthday this time [to Finland](/2019-finland/).